WebCuratorTool/webcurator-v2-legacy/docs/guides/user-manual.rst

 Seed URLS
 ~~~~~~~~~

-The Seed URLs are a set of one or more URLs that that form the starting
+The Seed URLs are a set of one or more URLs that form the starting
 point(s) for the harvest, and are used to define the scope of the
 harvest.
 For example, the Seed URL for the University of Canterbury
 website is http://www.canterbury.ac.nz/ and (by implication) the website